Women in Turkey: Turkish Republic

 According to an article by Charlotte Binder and Natalie Richman, in 1987 feminists organized the first public protest against male violence, followed by campaigns against sexual harassment, "purple needle" and campaigns seeking the right of self-determination over the female body.
 These campaigns arose due to women's wish to reject the traditional patriarchal code of ethics, honor, and religion, which left men to decide the fate of the female body.
 The second wave of the women's movement in Turkey reached a wider and more diverse group of women than the first women's movement.

 The acceptance of women's issues as an independent political and planning problem was discussed for the first time in the Fifth Five Year Development Plan (1985–1990), and "the General Directorate for the Status and Problems of Women" was established as a national mechanism in 1990.
 The General Directorate, which was connected to the Prime Ministry in 1991, has been carrying out its activities under the responsibility of a State Ministry.
 It conducts a large variety of activities with the objectives of protecting women's rights, strengthening the position of women in social, economic, cultural, and political life, and providing the equal utilization of rights, opportunities, and capacities.
 Since the 1990s, feminist discourse has become institutionalized, with the foundation of women's studies centers and university programs at universities such as Marmara University and Istanbul University.
 In 1993, Tansu Çiller became the first female Prime Minister of Turkey.

 In 2002, the Turkish government reformed Turkish criminal and civil law to equalize the rights of women and men during marriage, divorce, and any subsequent property rights.
-A criminal law has been established that deals with female sexuality as a matter of individual rights, rather than as a matter of family honor.
 Additions to the Turkish constitution oblige the state to use all the necessary means to promote the equality of the sexes.
 Family courts were also created, labour laws were instituted to prohibit sexism, and programs were created to educate against domestic violence and improve access to education for girls.

 In 2021, Turkey left the Convention on Preventing and Combating Violence against Women and Domestic Violence at the Istanbul Convention.
 In response CEDAW told the Turkish government to reverse its decision.
 A UN special rapporteur said that Turkey's abandonment of the convention "emboldened perpetrators" against women.

 The Turkish government prohibited marching to commemorate International Women's Day, but despite the prohibition, several thousand women marched in Istanbul in March 2024.